My Dog Ate Keflex What Should I Do?

 What is Keflex?

-Keflex, also known as Cephalexin, Rilexine, and Vetolexin, is an oral antibiotic used to treat pyoderma infections and other bacterial skin infections in dogs.
+Keflex, also known as Cephalexin, Rilexine, and Vetolexin, is an oral antibiotic used to treat pyoderma in dogs and other bacterial skin infections.
 It’s often also used off-label for cats to treat skin infections.
 In addition, Keflex is also used off-label to treat urinary tract infections in both dogs and cats.Check Price on Amazon

 Keflex is a first-generation cephalosporin drug.
 It can be taken with or without food.